-Criminal Profiling and Deception detection tests are part of the investigation when the evidence is not available or doesn’t provide sufficient information about the suspect.
-These come into the act when forensics fail and police need help in determining the criminal.
+Criminal Profiling also known as Deception detection tests are part of the investigation when the evidence is not available or doesn’t provide sufficient information about the suspect.
+These come into the act when forensics fail and police need help in getting a proper direction in the investigation to determine the criminal.

 In this article, I will try to help you to understand: